-As mentioned above, the Company exited the body care brands and ceased its operations during the third quarter of 2023.
-In accordance with the provisions of ASC 205-20, the Company has separately reported the assets and liabilities of the discontinued operations in the condensed consolidated balance sheets and the results of the discontinued operations as a separate component of loss on the condensed consolidated statements of operations and comprehensive loss for all periods presented.
+As mentioned above, the Company exited the GoodWheat and body care brands.
+In accordance with the provisions of ASC 205-20, the Company has separately reported the assets and liabilities of the discontinued operations in the condensed consolidated balance sheets and the results of the discontinued operations as separate components on the condensed consolidated statements of operations and comprehensive loss for all periods presented.
 See Note 1 to the condensed consolidated financial statements for further information on discontinued operations.